Top Fastmail Alternatives to Consider in 2026

 Mailfence

 Mailfence is a Belgium-based ad-free and spy-free secure email service.
+According to ENISA's privacy-by-design guidelines, European-based email providers benefit from GDPR compliance standards that strengthen user privacy protections.
 The webmail is known for its clean interface and highly rated user experience.
-Mailfence doesn’t have a free version, but you can pay with cryptocurrency for any of the plans.
+Mailfence doesn't have a free version, but you can pay with cryptocurrency for any of the plans.

 Features